Netcentric/pickaxe-security-scanner/documentation/reporting.md

 The scan engine supports various different reporting respectively output handling options which can be chained and are executed sequentially.
 The register option allows to declare which report handlers are used to process the scan results.
-The following example for instance uses the json pretty printer, an html table and a build breaker.
+The following example for instance uses the json pretty printer, the html table and a build breaker.
 Please see the overview table for details

     reporter {
         register "json-pretty", "html-table", "console-log-build-breaker"